Suter, Bertuzzi help Detroit make short work of Sharks 6-2

 Jasper Weatherby and Alexander Barabanov scored for the Sharks.
 James Reimer stopped 20 of 24 shots before being replaced by Adin Hill (five saves) at the start of the third period.

+“That first goal was a fluke,” Sharks coach Bob Boughner said.
+“It took some wind out of our sails.”

 Detroit forward Giovanni Smith was penalized five minutes for boarding and given a game misconduct after a hit against defenseman Jacob Middleton late in the first period.
-Middleton suffered an upper-body injury and did not return.
+Middleton suffered a head injury and did not return.

 Barabanov’s goal early in the third pulled San Jose within 4-2, but Larkin and Fabbri quickly answered.